bandirevanth/Checkers/README.md

 # CheckersAI

 This project is a Checkers game that allows users to play against the computer.
-The game features a user-friendly interface and well-written logic. | LIVE DEMO - https://6zykls.csb.app/
+The game features a user-friendly interface and well-written logic. | LIVE DEMO - *coming soon*

 ## AI Logic: Minimax with Alpha-Beta Pruning
 - The AI recursively simulates possible moves up to a configurable depth.